-Applicants to the RHI program and the Illinois Housing Development Authority (IHDA) Low Income Housing Tax Credit program, seeking to qualify for the additional six (6) points for using project based vouchers, must schedule a meeting with RHI Staff to coordinate proposals.
+Applicants to the RHI program and the Illinois Housing Development Authority (IHDA) Low Income Housing Tax Credit program, seeking to qualify for a minimum of 20 additional points for using project based vouchers, must schedule a meeting with RHI Staff to coordinate proposals.

-After receipt of preliminary approval from IHDA, please contact MPC Housing Assistant Angie Leyva at (312) 863-6017 no later than June 22, 2012 to schedule a meeting.
+After receipt of preliminary approval from IHDA, please contact MPC Housing Assistant Angie Leyva at (312) 863-6017 no later than February 22, 2013 to schedule a meeting.